gSchool/ada-developer-skills/03-unit3-roundtable-guides/02-wk15-js-functions.md

 ### Let's start popcorn style with:
 * What is something that's suprised or delighted you about javascript?

 ---

 ### Guiding Questions and Concepts to Review:
 * Which problems from the Functions Practice would you like to go over?
+    * Please share any different implementations you have from the provided solutions.
 * When a function is a member of an object, what does `this` refer to?
 How is it used?
 * Why is it useful to pass a function as an argument?
 * What does it mean for a function to be anonymous?
-Why would we use an anonymouse function?
+Why would we use an anonymous function?
 * Why does a return clause in a function passed to a `forEach` loop not cause us to leave the loop.
 Why is it important to note this?